vovayartsev/dase/README.md

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your Rails 3.2.x application's Gemfile:

     gem 'dase', "~> 3.2.0"

-### Note on version numbers

-Dase version number correlates with the Active Record's versions number, which it has been tested with.
-E.g. the latest 3.2.* version of Dase will play nicely with the latest 3.2.* version of Active Record.
-Since it's a sort of a "hack", make sure you specified the version number for "dase" gem in your Gemfile.

 ## Usage